princekyleaedam/MDA-archivetool/README.md

 For getting the raw picture, run milliondollarartwork.py

 For getting data:
 First, run scrape_painting.py.
-It should output a csv file.
+It should output a csv file (for archival and data viewing).
 Next, run either timelapse tool.
 It should automatically find the latest file and make a timelapse.